 Miami itself is a perfect vacation spot, but many visitors miss the cool things to do at other destinations and cities near Miami for a one-day jaunt, a weekend getaway or an epic road trip.

 The self-styled Magic City boasts dynamic Miami neighborhoods like trendy South Beach, artsy Miami Design District and the long-established historic town of Coconut Grove.
-A great South Florida vacation is to base yourself in Miami for a few days then after you’ve exhausted all the exciting things to do in Miami, venture out to the surrounding area and enjoy all the activities and attractions in the cities near Miami.
+A great South Florida vacation is to base yourself in Miami for a few days then after you’ve exhausted all the exciting things to do in Miami, venture out to the surrounding area and enjoy all the activities and attractions in the national parks and cities near Miami.
 Here is where you start.

 Despite its name, Shark Valley has no sharks.
 It does, however, have heaps of alligators.
 This patch of the Florida Everglades lies about 30 miles from Miami on the famous Tamiami Trail (U.S. Highway 41) which is itself prime gator viewing territory.
 It is part of the Florida Everglades National Park system.

 There are tons of things to do and see in Shark Valley.
 The 15-mile loop road goes to a high observation tower from where you can enjoy a spectacular view of the surrounding grasslands as pristine and timeless as they have ever been.

 Rent a bike for $20 or take the narrated open-air tram which traverses the entire area while providing insight into the flora and fauna of the Everglades.
 You can bring your own bicycles including E-bikes.
 Another option is to simply walk the area leisurely and observe the wildlife like birds, gators, turtles, massive iguanas and snakes.
 Don’t miss the alligator moms with their broods of baby gators sunning themselves nearby.
 It is guaranteed that you will never get as close to an alligator as you will in Shark Valley, and you’ll go home with some memorable photos!